jrouquie/openfhe-development/docs/sphinx_rsts/misc/z_migration_guide.rst

 How To Migrate A User Project From Palisade To OpenFHE
 ======================================================

-This migration guide describes how to migrate user projects from Palisade to OpenFHE The guide uses `src/pke/examples/simple-integers.cpp <https://github.com/openfheorg/openfhe-development/blob/main/src/pke/examples/simple-integers.cpp>`_ as an example.
+This migration guide describes how to migrate user projects from Palisade to OpenFHE.
+The guide uses `src/pke/examples/simple-integers.cpp <https://github.com/openfheorg/openfhe-development/blob/main/src/pke/examples/simple-integers.cpp>`_ as an example.

 Before making any changes to `simple-integers.cpp`:

-- install OpenFHE (see instructions `here <https://openfhe-development.readthedocs.io/en/latest/sphinx_rsts/intro/installation/installation.html>`_)
+- Install OpenFHE (see instructions `here <https://openfhe-development.readthedocs.io/en/latest/sphinx_rsts/intro/installation/installation.html>`_)

-- change the ``CMakeLists.User.txt``: replace all instances of **Palisade** with **OpenFHE** and all instances of **PALISADE** with **OPENFHE**
+- Change the ``CMakeLists.User.txt``: replace all instances of **Palisade** with **OpenFHE** and all instances of **PALISADE** with **OPENFHE**

 Code changes (in `src/pke/examples/simple-integers.cpp`):

 1. Generate CryptoContext (see instructions `here <https://github.com/openfheorg/openfhe-development/tree/main/src/pke/examples#generating-cryptocontext-using-gencryptocontext>`_).
 You don’t need to set multiple arguments anymore to generate CryptoContext.
 A separate parameter object is required instead and every parameter in the object has a default value.
 All default values can be seen by simply printing the object.
 Set only those parameters that you want to change.
-For this example we changed 2 of them:
+For this example, we changed two of them:

 ::